 Our accounting policies are more fully described in Note 2 of the Notes to Consolidated Financial Statements.
 As disclosed in Note 2, the preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions about future events that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Future events and their effects cannot be determined with absolute certainty.
 Therefore, the determination of estimates requires the exercise of judgment.
-Actual results inevitably will differ from those estimates, and such differences may be material to the consolidated financial in understanding the significant accounting estimates inherent in the preparation of our consolidated financial statements and the uncertainties that could impact our results of operations, financial position and cash flows.
+Actual results inevitably will differ from those estimates, and such differences may be material to the consolidated financial statements.
+The following policies are considered by management to be the most critical in understanding the significant accounting estimates inherent in the preparation of our consolidated financial statements and the uncertainties that could impact our results of operations, financial position and cash flows.